drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 Now what we need to do is to find `x` in order to find
 $$ N_{max} $$ and $$ \ N_{min} $$.

-Probability of a bucket that contains less than `x` keys is:
+The probability of a bucket that contains less than `x` keys is:

 $$
 \sum_{i=0}^x p(i)